Resources & Blog Posts

 We each thrive dependent on how well we nourish ourselves.
 But what we choose to nourish ourselves with is a story in and of itself.
 In Barbara Diggs’s “You Are What You Eat,” the reader witnesses the effect of one narrator’s attempts at mitigating rage by replacing it with love.
 But which ingredients are required?
 Diggs pulls the reader in with sensual yet surprising language.
 “Sunny side up, salmonella-scrambled, salsa-slathered, over-hard yellow-white discs fried in bacon grease until the edges curl like wispy brown lace.”

 Continue reading “It’s a Pattern.
-Commentary on Barbara Diggs’s “You Are What You Eat””Resources & Blog Posts
+Commentary on Barbara Diggs’s “You Are What You Eat””Interview with T.L.
+Tomljanovic

 In this post, we’re hearing from T.L.
 Tomljanovic, freelance writer and communications specialist located in British Columbia, and member of the Federation of BC Writers.
 We’ll hear about T.L.
 Tomljanovic’s writing journey, recent publications, and some advice for new writers on ways to branch out and become part of the larger writing community.